evmos/docs/docs/protocol/concepts/accounts.md

 all accessible with that same phrase.

-Cosmos blockchains, like Evmos, support creating accounts with mnemonic phrases, otherwise known as a [hierarchical deterministic key generation](https://github.com/confio/cosmos-hd-key-derivation-spec) (HD keys).
+Cosmos blockchains, like Evmos, support creating accounts with mnemonic phrases, otherwise known as [hierarchical deterministic key generation](https://github.com/confio/cosmos-hd-key-derivation-spec) (HD keys).
 This allows the user to create accounts on multiple blockchains without having to manage multiple secrets.